Skip to main content

 • Fuel tax credits or rebates: If the jurisdiction offers tax credits for fuel purchases, prepare the necessary documentation to claim these credits.

-• Vehicle registration and taxes: Ensure all vehicles are up-to-date on registration and any required taxes are filed, such as Heavy Highway Vehicle Use Tax (HVUT) in the United States for trucks over a certain weight.
+• Vehicle registration and taxes: Ensure vehicles are up-to-date on registration and any required taxes are filed, such as Heavy Highway Vehicle Use Tax (HVUT) in the United States for trucks over a certain weight.

 • DOT compliance: If the vehicles are subject to Department of Transportation (DOT) regulations, ensure that all compliance reports are up-to-date, including hours of service logs, inspection reports, and maintenance records.